yurishkuro/opentracing-tutorial/python/lesson04/README.md

 ### Walkthrough

 In Lesson 3 we have seen how span context is propagated over the wire between different applications.
-It is not hard to see that this process can be generalized to propagating more than just the tracing context.
+It is not hard to see that this process can be generalized to passing more than just the tracing context.
 With OpenTracing instrumentation in place, we can support general purpose _distributed context propagation_ where we associate some metadata with the transaction and make that metadata available anywhere in the distributed call graph.
 In OpenTracing this metadata is called _baggage_, to highlight the fact that